Wendi Mae Davidson

 OSI became involved because in addition to Michael Severance being a missing person, he also didn't show up for work

-in the Air Force, and it made him AWOL and ultimately a deserter investigation for them.
+in the Air Force and it made him AWOL and ultimately a deserter investigation for them.

 The Air Force doesn't take it mildly when one of their people leaves.
+And so a whole apparatus, military apparatus worldwide, started coming into play here.

 For weeks, the OSI, along with local police, retrace every step of the previous investigation, including another search of the couple's property on February 2nd.